18400 Muncaster Road

 Derwood, MD 20855

+See the past, the present, and the future of Montgomery County farming at the Agricultural History Farm Park (AHFP).
+This park offers visitors a unique perspective on the County's rich farming heritage.
+Situated along Rock Creek in Derwood, Maryland, the Agricultural History Farm Park is a 455-acre complex with a historic farm site, a modern farming activity center and trails.
 The historic area takes visitors back to a typical early 20th century Montgomery County farm.
 This area includes the original farmhouse, bank barn and several outbuildings.
 Today's Montgomery County farming is supported by several federal, state and county agencies with offices in the Activity Center.
-These agencies assist the County's extensive farming community to increase agricultural production and conserve farmland for future generations.
-Agricultural History Farm Park Brochure (pdf, 625KB)
+These agencies assist the County's extensive farming community to increase agricultural production and conserve farmland for future generations. - Park Brochure & Map (pdf, 625KB)

 Orchards were typical of many turn-of-the-century farms.
 Fruits were picked, canned and consumed throughout the year by the farm family, and the fruit was sold at markets for additional income.
 In 2006, 24 apple trees were planted at the Farm, and five different species of apples now grow successfully.

-Agricultural History Farm Park map (pdf, 437KB)
+- Agricultural History Farm Generic Park map (PDF, 437KB)